Mandrake0/Apertus_Configurator/Readme.md

 # Apertus Axiom Web Interface

 This is another setup for the Apertus Axiom Interface.
-May target here is to use some abstraction to get a focus on the main function of the camera.
+My target here is to use some abstraction to get a focus on the main function of the camera.
-There are also some other focuses
+There are also some other focuses like:

-* there is only English as Default Language
+* only English as Default Language
 * All Interface Layout / Functions / Configurations are in JSON Files

 #### Target Features

 * All Function are in a Database that can be searched (at the moment JSON File)
 * Interface are Layoutet in Tabs
-* Tabs can be Add or Deleted and Edited (not in this Version)
+* Tabs can be Add or Deleted and Edited (needs to be defined how it should implemented)
-* Preset Storage (not in this Version)
+* Preset Storage (needs to be defined how it should implemented)

 #### Folder Layout